Quick Summary

 Yes.
 ADS is paid as part of your LBTT at the time of the new purchase.
 You cannot defer it or claim relief upfront — you always pay and then reclaim.
 Budget accordingly when buying the new property.

 You lose the ADS permanently.
-Price the old property to sell in a reasonable timeframe rather than risk the refund.
-On a £200,000 new home, losing a £16,000 refund is a bigger cost than a 5% price reduction on the old home.
+The 36-month window (for purchases from 1 April 2024) gives you considerably more flexibility than the old 18-month rule, but there are no extensions.
+Price the old property to sell in a reasonable timeframe.
+On a £200,000 new home, losing a £16,000 refund is a bigger cost than a 5% price reduction on the old property.

 Can I claim if I only owned the old property jointly?